-Any comorbid neurological/neurodevelopmental disorder precluding the participant’s ability to answer the survey questions
+Adolescents with any comorbid neurological/neurodevelopmental disorder precluding the participant’s ability to answer the survey questions

 Procedure

-Following ethical approval, administrative approval was sought from UHWI to conduct the study in the relevant paediatric outpatient clinics (see Appendices 5a1 and 5b1).
+Following receipt of ethical approval, administrative approval was sought from UHWI to conduct the study in the relevant paediatric outpatient clinics (see Appendices 5a1 and 5b1).
 Health care providers in the clinics were informed of the study and asked to assist in sensitizing patients.

-The clinic staff who were not involved in the study were be asked to identify all patients aged 10 – 19 with a BMI greater than the 85th percentile for age and sex on each clinic day, sensitize them about the study when they were seen for their visit, and enquire if they were willing to hear more about the study from the researcher(s).
-Once the parent and patient agreed, the researcher was informed and approach the adolescent and their parent/guardian at the clinic.
+The clinic staff who were not involved in the study were asked to identify all patients aged 10 – 19 years with a BMI > 85th percentile for age and sex on each clinic day, and inform those patients about the study when they were seen for their visit, and enquire if they were willing to hear more about the study from the researcher(s).
+Once the parent and patient agreed, the researcher was informed and proceeded to approach the adolescent and their parent/guardian at the clinic.

 The purpose and procedure of the study was carefully explained to the parent/guardian and the adolescent by the researcher.
 Any adolescent in the clinic who was approached was given time to consider the information shared and ask any questions.
 Potential participants were then allowed to determine if they wished to voluntarily participate in the study.
 Any questions raised were answered as best as possible.
 Efforts were taken to ensure neither the parent or adolescent felt pressured or coerced to participate and they were reassured that not participating would not affect their care in the clinic.
 The researcher explained that participation was voluntary and could be terminated if the participant wished, at any time throughout the course of the study.